japila-books/spark-structured-streaming-internals/docs/webui/StreamingQueryStatisticsPage.md

 ## <span id="supportedCustomMetrics"> Supported Custom Metrics

-`StreamingQueryStatisticsPage` requests the system [StateStoreProvider](../stateful-stream-processing/StateStoreProvider.md) (based on [spark.sql.streaming.stateStore.providerClass](../configuration-properties.md#spark.sql.streaming.stateStore.providerClass) configuration property) for the [supported custom metrics](../stateful-stream-processing/StateStoreProvider.md#supportedCustomMetrics) when created.
+`StreamingQueryStatisticsPage` requests the system [StateStoreProvider](../stateful-stream-processing/StateStoreProvider.md) (based on [spark.sql.streaming.stateStore.providerClass](../configuration-properties.md#spark.sql.streaming.stateStore.providerClass) configuration property) for the [supported custom metrics](../stateful-stream-processing/StateStoreProvider.md#supportedCustomMetrics) when [created](#creating-instance).

-Only the supported custom metrics can be [enabled](#enabledCustomMetrics) to be displayed in the web UI.
+Only supported custom metrics can be [enabled](#enabledCustomMetrics) to be displayed in the web UI.

-`StreamingQueryStatisticsPage` prints out the following `DEBUG` message to the logs with the supported custom metrics when created:
+`StreamingQueryStatisticsPage` prints out the following `DEBUG` message to the logs with the supported custom metrics when [created](#creating-instance):

 ```text
 Supported custom metrics: [supportedCustomMetrics]